Skip to main content

 You can find setup instructions for your Raspberry Pi device in our installation guide here.

-IAdea Hardware
+IAdea hardware

 • XMP-7000 series